57Esther/Climate-Change/README.md

    <br />

-- ## Testing
+- ## Testing and Validation.

   - ### Validated the HTML and CSS code using W3C validators.

    -The website was tested using html validator and css validator:
     ![testing](assets/readme-img/First-project-testing.png)
     ![testing](assets/readme-img/First-project-testing-2.png)

+   - ### Retesting and validation.
      -Initially the site was recieving a lot of errors due to an outdated Font awesome link.
      -I struggled with trying to import Font awesome,however managed to stick it through and get the issue resolved.

-  -### Testin for Responsiveness.
+  - ### Testing for Responsiveness.
    - I tested for responsiveness using am i responsive site with images attached here:![testing](assets/readme-img/Am-I-Responsive-testing.png)

   - ### Tested the website on various browsers and devices.

-   -Destop and Laptop.
+   - ### Destop and Laptop.
     - The website was responsive on various destop and laptop, the home page was well responsive and all features came great and easy to access, the gallery page took few minutes to load images and the sign-up page all allign and fit to content.

-   -Tablets and Mac.
+   - ### Tablets and Mac.
      - The website was responsive on various tablets and mac, the home page was well responsive and all features came great and easy to access, the gallery page took few minutes to load images and the sign-up page all allign and fit to content. had a bit of issues with the images and sign up page, i inspected using dev tools and fix the issues by reducing the size of images and removing some css styling.

-  - Mobile Phone.
+  - ### Mobile Phone.
     - The website was responsive on various mobile phones, the home page was well responsive and all features came out great and easy to access, the gallery page took few minutes to load images and the sign-up page  didnt allign and fit to content. had a bit of issues with the images and sign up page, i inspected using dev tools and fix the issues by reducing the size of images and removing some css styling on the sign-up page.